joebew42/elixir_cqrs_es_example/README.md

 ## DOING

 - Create and example of how a money transfer between two bank accounts could be
+  - Now that I can send a `TransferOperationOpened` I could be able to finalize the transaction
+    - Should I use the concept of [Process Managers](https://www.infoq.com/news/2017/07/process-managers-event-flows)?
+Where we have a Process Manager for each operation_id?
+    - Is the money transfer a long running process?

 ## Questions & TODOs